digitalgeogsg/digitalgeogsg.github.io/src/content/blog/2025-sponsored-sessions.md

 + "Globalization's New Trends: Digital Platform Geoeconomy, Geopolitics, and Uneven Development."
 Organized by Jane Zheng (University of Wisconsin, Madison) and Hyejin Yoon (University of Wisconsin, Milwaukee).
 + "Media Matter(s) in Geography: On Theory, Genealogy, and Analysis of Media Spatiality."
 Organized by Jacob Saindon (University of Kentucky) and Matthew Wilson (University of Kentucky).
 + "Decoding the Quantitative Turn in Critical Geography."
 Organized by Julien Migozzi (University of Oxford and University of California, Berkeley) and Renee Tapp (University of Florida).
++ "Spaces of Digital Labor: Automation, Platforms, and Urban Economies in the 21st Century."
+Organized by Alex Tarr (University of Manchester) and Dillon Mahmoudi (University of Maryland, Baltimore County).